Depression

 What Is Unipolar Depression?

-Essentially, a person with unipolar [3] depression will experience many of the same feelings and symptoms as someone with bipolar disorder while they are in a depression, but they don’t also have the same symptoms of mania.
+Unipolar depression is another term for major depressive disorder.
+The reason MDD is sometimes called unipolar depression is to differentiate between MDD and bipolar disorder or bipolar depression.
+A person with unipolar [3] depression will experience many of the same symptoms as someone with bipolar disorder while they are in a depression; however, unipolar depression doesn’t involve symptoms of mania.

-The important thing to remember is that even chronic depression is treatable, and people who have chronic depression can still live happy, fulfilled lives overall once they learn how to manage their depression and find the right treatment options.
+The important thing to remember is that even chronic depression is treatable, and adolescents who have chronic depression can still live happy, fulfilled lives overall once they find the right treatment and learn how to manage their depression.

-Signs and Symptoms Of Unipolar Depression
+Signs of Unipolar Depression

-There are a lot of potential signs and symptoms of unipolar depression, and it can sometimes be hard to identify if these feelings are abnormal, situational, or a sign of a different mental health disorder entirely.
+There are a lot of potential symptoms of unipolar depression.
+It can sometimes be hard to identify if these feelings are abnormal, situational, or a sign of a different mental health disorder entirely.
+That is why it’s important to get professional help when it comes to diagnosing and treating mental health disorders.

+Mental health professionals have a list of diagnostic criteria that help them make accurate diagnoses and recommend the appropriate course of treatment.
 That said, not having a diagnosis is no reason to ignore potential signs of depression among teens.
-The sooner you recognize that there is a potential problem, the easier it is likely to be to get help and find the right treatment before the disorder escalates.
+The sooner you recognize there is a potential problem, the easier it is likely to be to get help and find the right treatment before the disorder escalates.

 • Chronic low mood